tolesdev/semantix/README.md

 ```
 📃[Back to Table of Content](#table-of-content)
 # Usage
+Semantix keeps track of your projects version number and generates release notes/changelogs automatically.
+All that needs to be done to leverage Semantix is to format your commits in a specific way.
 ## Commit Format
 `keyword`: A predefined string indicating how much to bump the project version.

 `scope`: An ***optional*** argument specifying the scope of the commit -- used in the release process to annotate release tags and generate changelogs.

+Mapping specific `keyword` to release types (major, minor, patch) can be customized and defined in a `.semantix.yml` configuration file.

 ```
 keyword: 🍔🥓🍟